plokhotnyuk/jsoniter-scala/README.md

 - [http4s](https://github.com/TechEmpower/FrameworkBenchmarks/blob/d1f960b2d4d6ea7b5c30a3ef2a8b47670f346f1c/frameworks/Scala/http4s/src/main/scala/WebServer.scala)

-For all dependent projects it is recommended to use [sbt-updates plugin](https://github.com/rtimush/sbt-updates) or [Scala steward service](https://github.com/scala-steward) to keep up with using of latest releases.
+For all dependent projects it is recommended to use [sbt-updates plugin](https://github.com/rtimush/sbt-updates) or [Scala steward service](https://github.com/scala-steward) to keep up with using of the latest releases.

 ## Known issues

-1. Scalac has a bug that affects case classes which have 2 fields where the name of one is a prefix for another name that contains a character which should be encoded immediately after the prefix (like `o` and `o-o`).
+1. Scalac has a bug that affects case classes which have 2 fields where the name of one is a prefix for another name that contains a character that should be encoded immediately after the prefix (like `o` and `o-o`).
 You will get compilation or runtime error, depending on the version of the compiler, see details [here](https://github.com/scala/bug/issues/11212).

 The workaround is to move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field)

-2. A configuration parameter for the `make` macro is evaluated in compile-time only that require no dependency on other code that uses a result of the macro's call.
+2. A configuration parameter for the `make` macro is evaluated in compile-time only that requires no dependency on other code that uses a result of the macro's call.
 In that case the following compilation error will be reported:

 ```